MAURITIUS – SO FAR AND YET SO FAMILIAR – MAURITIUSNOW

 A coastline with magnificent coves and emerald lagoons and a constant, refreshing sea breeze : life moves at a gentle pace in the east of the island, whether you’re a fisherman or a tourist.

-THE WEST & THE SOUTHWEST
+THE WEST & THE SOUTHWEST OF MAURITIUS

 An adventure playground for anyone who loves the great outdoors.
 With its white sandy beaches lined with casuarinas, Flic en Flac is a popular destination at the weekends for water sports including swimming and snorkelling.
 The fishing villages of Grande Rivière Noire and Tamarin have recently seen the development of luxury villas and have also become popular sites for big-game fishing.